 On January 7, 2021, we filed a petition for inter partes review with the PTAB, relating to the '793 patent, which is also owned by United Therapeutics, seeking a determination that the claims in the '793 patent are invalid.
-A determination by the PTAB whether to institute the petition is expected in the third quarter of 2021, and a final written decision determining the validity of the challenged claims of the '793 patent, if the petition is instituted by the PTAB, is expected within 12 months from institution.
+On August 11, 2021, the PTAB instituted an inter partes review of the '793 Patent.
+A final written decision determining the validity of the challenged claims of the '793 patent is expected within 12 months from institution.